johntruckenbrodt/tsar/README.md

 # define the cluster setup
 # In this case a total of 30 processes will be started: three nodes with 10 processes each
-# the node list contains a number of nodes accesible via SSH without password
+# the node list is expected to contain a number of node names accesible via SSH without password
 processes = 10
 nodes = c("node1", "node2", "node3")